kreier/ml/README.md

-## ml - machine learning
+# ML - machine learning

 This is just a documentation of my learning progress.
-Inspired by object detection for cars with DarkNet and David's bachelor work at [HCMUTE](http://en.hcmute.edu.vn/) in connection with a car at the end of 2018 I started to learn more about machine learning.
+Inspired by object detection for cars with DarkNet (see this [TED talk from 2017](https://www.youtube.com/watch?v=Cgxsv1riJhI) by Joseph Redmon) and David's bachelor work at [HCMUTE](http://en.hcmute.edu.vn/) in connection with a car at the end of 2018 I started to learn more about machine learning.

 Posenet runs on TensorFlow.lite in a browser on WebGL even on a smartphone.
 We tested it in December 2018 in Seoul, Korea.
 In March 2019 I got TensorFlow.js running with my RX470 with 43 fps.